seanturner/draft-turner-ccmib/draft-turner-ccmib.md

     -- Key Transfer Pull Scalars
     -- *****************************************************************

-    cCDMServerRetryDelay  OBJECT-TYPE
+    cSOMSServerRetryDelay  OBJECT-TYPE
         SYNTAX      Unsigned32
         MAX-ACCESS  read-write
         STATUS      current
         DESCRIPTION

-            "The amount of time to wait after a download attempt to the cryptographic device material (CDM) server fails before attempting to retry the operation.
-Note, this scalar applies to the download of any type of item from the CDM server (e.g. CDMs, CDMLs)."
+            "The amount of time to wait after a download attempt to the Secure Object Management System (SOMS) server fails before attempting to retry the operation.
+Note, this scalar applies to the download of any type of item from the SOMS server

         ::= { cKeyTransferPullScalars 1 }

-    cCDMServerRetryMaxAttempts  OBJECT-TYPE
+    cSOMSServerRetryMaxAttempts  OBJECT-TYPE
         SYNTAX      Unsigned32
         MAX-ACCESS  read-write
         STATUS      current
         DESCRIPTION
-            "The amount of retries attempted before the download attempt to the cryptographic device material (CDM) server is considered a failure.
-Note, this scalar applies to the download of any type of item from the CDM server (e.g. CDMs, CDMLs)."
+            "The amount of retries attempted before the download attempt to the Secure Object Management System (SOMS) server is considered a failure.
+Note, this scalar applies to the download of any type of item from the SOMS server (e.g. CDMs, PALs)."
         ::= { cKeyTransferPullScalars 2 }

     cCDMPullRetrievalPriorities  OBJECT-TYPE